The Kroger Co. (KR) CEO William McMullen on Q3 2020 Results - Earnings Call Transcript

 You're going to always work with CPGs initially to try to find ways to take costs out of the system, so that our customers don't have to have inflation.
 And it's something that every CPG that partnership is a different approach in terms of trying to figure out a way to minimize the impact on customers.

-I don't know, Gary, anything that you want to add or some of the specifics on Ken's question?
+Gary, anything that you want to add or some of the specifics on Ken's question?

 Gary Millerchip